PdxCodeGuild/Full-Stack-Day-Class/imperative.md

 ```

 The list of previously-stored variables that you can access is called the **current scope**.
+_All_ of your variable and function names must have values by the time the code runs.

-You can only access values that you've stored _previously_.
+Thus, you can only access values that you've stored _previously_.
 You can't look into the future.